Visiting Bahia Ballena

 Marino Ballena National Park

-The Marino Ballena National Park was created in 1990 for the protection of the coral reefs found around the Isla Ballena.
-It is also an important sanctuary for seabirds that use it for nesting and green iguanas and basilisk lizards.
+The Marino Ballena National Park was formed in 1990 for the protection of the coral reefs found in the waters surrounding the Isla Ballena.
+It is also an important sanctuary for seabirds that use it for nesting and iguanas and basilisk lizards.
 From December-March you can see majestic humpback whales visiting the area.
 All year long you can see bottlenose dolphins.

 Located close to Bahia Ballena you’ll find 5% of the world’s biodiversity within Corcovado National Park.
 Within the park live four species of monkeys including howler and squirrel monkeys, hundreds of insect, reptile and bird species, peccaries, tapirs, large cats and some of the tallest trees in the entire world.
 It is an eco-tourist’s dream.
 You can hike or camp in the park, but you must hike with a guide.